 - Satisfaction.
 The customer has a need that they want fulfilled; regardless of the issues they want satisfaction.

 To deliver those four items will require business models, organizations, and business processes to adapt to a new reality to maintain a level of trust and engagement with customers.
 This will diff by industry and by geographic area, but we believe that these are the four areas companies should be focusing on right now.

 We at IDC have been talking about Empathy at Scale, and specifically the role that technology can play in cognitive empathy or the ability to know and recognize another’s emotional state.
 And in normal times and normal markets, that would be enough.
 But today brands need to move beyond cognitive empathy for their customers and in these unique times actually apply emotional empathy or understanding of their emotional state and respond appropriately.
 How can companies do this?
 We recommend three actions:

 - Be simple and clear in your communication.
 Now is not the time for overly complicated or opaque messages that can easily be misunderstood.
-Ensure all of your communications are simple and clear (see Delivering Empathy at Scale) and give customers a channel to connect and engage with your brand if they have any questions.
+Ensure all of your communications are simple and clear and give customers a channel to connect and engage with your brand if they have any questions.
 To quote something I was taught in the Army many years ago – tell them what you are going to tell them, tell them, and then tell them what you told them.

 - Proactively engage your customers.
 Reach out them now, not tomorrow.
 It is appropriate and fine to start with an email but follow that up with a call.
 Yes, your customers are busy and under stress, and they may not want to talk with you in that moment.
 Simply let them know you are there and ready to help them if they need it.